Health Insurance in Mexico- Do You Really Need It?

 health insurance in mexico

-Especially when health insurance in Mexico costs around $100-$300 USD/Month for comprehensive coverage for healthy individuals in their 60’s.
-Or $30-70 USD a Month for Catastrophic coverage in Mexico.
+This is especially true when health insurance in Mexico costs around $100-$300 USD/Month for comprehensive coverage for healthy individuals in their 60s.

 A fraction of the total bill.
 And even if you have pre-existing conditions, we have solutions that will cover you in an emergency in Mexico.

-I am not advocating for the health insurance companies either because, let’s face it- they’re a very profitable business.
+I am not advocating for health insurance companies either because, let’s face it, they’re very profitable businesses.
 They don’t really care about you as the client.
 Your health insurance broker is the one who truly cares about you and will look at your entire medical history to suggest the best plan.

 What To Look For In A Health Insurance Broker?

 Not all brokers are great, and not all health insurance companies have great coverage.
-Therefore, doing your homework and research when working with an insurance broker is important.
+Therefore, it is important to do your homework and research when working with an insurance broker.
 You see, health insurance in Mexico is unlike health insurance policies in the U.S.

 There are a lot of nuances that you might not know about because you don’t know what questions to ask.
 You need to find a great broker who understands this and has experience working with expats.
 That way, they will thoroughly explain your policy, its coverage terms, and what to do in an emergency.